dtcenter/METplus/docs/Contributors_Guide/create_wrapper.rst

   may need to be overridden if the MET application is different from the example.
   For instance, some MET tools require flags such as -f to precede the input filename.
-The get_command in the wrapper can be overwritten to prepend the required flag to the filename in the constructed MET command.
+The get_command function in the wrapper can be overwritten to prepend the required flag to the filename in the constructed MET command.

 * Call self.clear() at the beginning of each loop iteration that tries to build/run a MET command to prevent inadvertently reusing/re-running